gcallah/DevOpsSample/README.md

 # DevOpsSample

 This is a sample repo to get students (and others) going with a DevOps project.
+It will serve as the template for introductory lectures on this topic.

 It is being built for the DevOps class at NYU Tandon, but usable anywhere!